-Ready to work with mushrooms in your home apothecary?
 Making a double extraction is actually very similar to making a tincture with plant material.
-The process is simple, and I hope this easy step-by-step guide will be helpful as you create a mushroom double extraction of your own.
+The process is simple, and we’ve put together this easy step-by-step guide to help you create a mushroom double extraction of your own.

 Make a Mushroom Double Extraction

 - Organic (and consciously harvested) dried mushrooms such as reishi, maitake, chaga, or shiitake

 - 80 proof or higher alcohol (I use vodka)

 - Springwater or filtered water

 - Fill a quart-sized glass jar halfway with dried mushrooms.

 - Fill jar with alcohol, making sure it completely covers the mushrooms, but leave about a 1/2-inch space at the top of the jar.
 Place parchment paper between jar and lid to prevent the alcohol from corroding the lid.

 - Let jar sit on the counter for a month.
 Shake daily.

 - When ready, strain mushroom-infused alcohol into another jar.
 This is your alcohol extraction.
 Set aside both alcohol extract and mushrooms while you prepare the next step of the double extraction.